Cash and Food Stamp Benefits for Low-Income Oregonians

 OAR 461-135-1200 to -1235

-If you want information about the Temporary Assistance for Domestic Violence Survivors (TA-DVS) program, call the Public Benefits Hotline (1-800-520-5292) or your local Legal Aid Services Office for possible advice or representation.
-Go to www.oregonlawhelp.org for a directory of legal aid programs.
+If you want information about the Temporary Assistance for Domestic Violence Survivors (TA-DVS) program, Oregon Public Benefits Hotline (1-800-520-5292) or your local Legal Aid Services Office for advice or possible representation.
+Go to https://oregonlawhelp.org/find-legal-help for a directory of legal aid programs.

 8. Child Care